 Data collection

 The pilot survey was launched in September 2023, while the main survey was run in March 2024.
-The recruitment method varies, as explained below.
-In both surveys, respondent were incentivized in terms of a lottery where they could win a gift card of value about NOK 5000.
+The recruitment method varied, as explained below.
+In both surveys, respondent were incentivized in terms of a lottery where they could win a gift card of NOK 5000.

 Pilot survey in Norway

 To recruit respondents for the pilot survey, a sponsored Facebook post was created, see Figure 3.1.
+This means that potential respondents could have gotten information about the survey either because they were targeted by the sponsored post or because someone in their network shared it or interacted with it.
 Hence, we did not control who received information about the survey.
 Those who received the information are unlikely to be representative of the general population, neither are those who chose to answer the survey.

 The post and corresponding survey were launched on September 27, 2023 and people could answer until the 4th of October.
 To expand the reach of the survey, researchers at TØI asked several organizations to share the Facebook post on their Facebook pages.
 The only organization that confirmed that it had shared the post was Syklistforeningen (the Cyclists’ Association).
 The pilot survey received 1,741 responses.